-There has been no significant change in the financial position of CSi since 30 June 2019.
+There has been no significant change in the financial position of CSi since 31 December 2019.

-There has been no material adverse change in the prospects of CSi since 31 December 2018.
+There has been no material adverse change in the prospects of CSi since 31 December 2019.

-There has been no significant change in the financial performance of CSi since 30 June 2019 to 14 October 2019.
+There has been no significant change in the financial performance of CSi since 31 December 2019 to date of the CSi Registration Document.

-Please see the "Risk Factors" section of the CSi Registration Document (pages 5 to 14) which discloses the principal risks to the Issuer.
+Please see pages 18 to 20 of the 2019 CSi Annual Report (as defined in the CSi Registration Document), and the "Risk Factors" section of the CSi Registration Document (pages 5 to 15) that together disclose the principal risks to the Issuer.